Electronic Health Records and Medical Malpractice

 - Regularly review the results of the EHR in relation to the practices and standards of your specific healthcare facility and area of medicine.

 - Regularly monitor the “integrity of the patient record” to ensure that patient data remains confidential.

 Contact a DuPage County Medical Malpractice Attorney

 In the long run, the switch to EHRs likely will help with patient safety.
 However, until all healthcare facilities are on the same page and are using the systems as they were intended, there may be increased risks of medical mistakes.
 If you or someone you love recently sustained injuries as a result of medical negligence, you should discuss your case with a DuPage County medical malpractice attorneyas soon as possible.
-Contact Woodruff Johnson & Evans today for more information about our services.
+Contact Woodruff Johnson & Evans Law Offices today for more information about our services.